 The course will provide participants with a hands-on introduction to the HPC systems at the College.
 The class is intended for HPC newbies, we'll start with the very basics of cluster computing.
 After an introductory part, we'll log into the cx1 system for guided exercises that will require some prior knowledge of command line and shell scripting.

 The class requires some prior knowledge of command line (basic file and directory management commands and a simple text editor, e.g. nano).
-Please bring your own laptop, Windows users will need a secure shell client installed (e.g. putty https://www.putty.org).
+You are welcome to use the class PCs or you can bring your own laptop, Windows users will need a secure shell client installed (e.g. putty https://www.putty.org).

 - systems at Imperial